Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Experimental validation

-We compare the basic \emph{sequential (seq-c)}, \emph{parallel (par-c)}, and \emph{incremental (inc-c)} solution construction methods from \cref{sec:construction} in all possible combinations with the \emph{sequential (seq-ls)} and \emph{parallel (par-ls)} GM local search from \cref{sec:qap-local-search}.
-For lack of a better solver, \emph{inc-c} uses \emph{Our} for the first 5 objects.
-To showcase our parallelization, we additionally consider a straightforward ``best-improvement'' parallelization of the GM local search (\emph{best-ls}): Although it performs all GM-LS steps in parallel, it accepts only the most profitable one.
-In this respect it differs from \emph{par-ls}, which aims to accept \emph{all possible} profitable changes.
-All experiments were run on \emph{worms-10}, where the depicted results are the average over the first 10 instances.
-Parallel methods were granted 10 processing cores and all experiments were run on an AMD Milan EPYC 7513.
+Since the ablation study focuses on the underlying meta-heuristic rather than a particular instantiation, we restrict our analysis to \emph{GREEDA} and extend conclusions to \emph{GREEDA (Sync)}.
+We compare all combinations of the \emph{sequential}, \emph{parallel}, and \emph{incremental} solution construction methods from \cref{sec:construction} with the \emph{sequential} and \emph{parallel} \emph{GM local search} methods from \cref{sec:qap-local-search}.
+For lack of a better solver, \emph{incremental} construction uses \emph{GREEDA} for the first 5 objects.
+To showcase our parallelization, we additionally consider a straightforward \emph{``best-improvement''} parallelization of the GM local search: Although it performs all GM-LS steps in parallel, it accepts only the most profitable one.
+In this respect it differs from the parallel local search as described in \cref{sec:qap-local-search}, which aims to accept \emph{all possible} profitable changes.
+The experiments were run on \emph{worms-10}, containing the largest MGM instances addressed in computer vision~\cite{swoboda2019convex} so far, using 10 processing cores in the parallel setting.
+Further details about the experimental setup and solver settings are provided in \cref{suppl:experiment-setup}.

-\Subsubsection{Objective Value.} To assess the influence of randomization, we run each algorithm 100 times using different object orderings. \cref{fig:results-cost-distribution} shows the resulting cost distributions obtained through Gaussian kernel density estimation.
-Although the cost distributions significantly differ for different variants of the construction method, this difference vanishes after the local search.
-In light of this, we disregard \emph{inc-c} as the most expensive method in further experiments.
-Moreover, \emph{par-c}'s improved scaling can be fully utilized because local searches compensate the cost difference to \emph{seq-c}.
+\Subsubsection{Convergence.} \cref{fig:results-ablation-ls} depicts costs with respect to runtime.
+While all methods converge to virtually the same value, \emph{parallel} GM-LS converges fastest.
+It also notably outperforms the \emph{``best-improvement''} parallelization.

-\Subsubsection{Convergence Speed.} \cref{fig:results-ablation-local-search} depicts costs over runtimes.
-While all methods converge to negligibly different values, \emph{par-ls} converges the fastest.
-Notably, it significantly outperforms the best-improvement parallelization method \emph{best-ls}.
+\Subsubsection{Cost Distributions.} To assess the influence of randomization, we run each algorithm 100 times using different object orderings. \cref{fig:results-cost-distribution} shows box plots of the resulting cost distributions.
+Differences across construction variants vanish after local search.
+Hence, the extra runtime of \emph{incremental} construction (see \cref{fig:results-ablation-ls}) is hard to justify.
+In contrast, \emph{parallel} construction's improved scaling can be fully utilized because the local search compensates the cost difference to the \emph{sequential} construction.